ngscheurich/docker-os-x-rails/README.md

-# Setup notes for Docker + Ruby on Rails on OS X
+# Setup notes for Docker +  Rails on OS X

 ## Prerequisites